MeesyBE/Shopavel/README.md

 Shopavel is an open-source e-commerce platform written in PHP 8 and build on Laravel 8 and Livewire

-To get started with Shopavel you can read our [wiki](https://github.com/MeesyBE/Shopavel/wiki). if you try shopavel, give us some [feedback](https://github.com/MeesyBE/Shopavel/discussions/7).
+To get started with Shopavel you can read our [wiki](https://github.com/MeesyBE/Shopavel/wiki).

 ## Please let us know what you think!
 Or feel free to contribute!
 The aim of shopavel is to become the most user-friendly webshop software without sacrificing functionality.

+If you try shopavel, give us some [feedback](https://github.com/MeesyBE/Shopavel/discussions/7).

 ## Installation